Prospective 2023 Board of Directors

-MRC Prospective 2021 Board of Directors Biographies
+MRC Prospective 2023 Board of Directors Biographies

 Lady Shirley Beirne: Lady Shirley is a Brevard County resident and longtime supporter of our marine waters and wildlife.
-Together with her late husband, Dr. Daniel Beirne, M.D., she worked with the local police department and municipality to establish and fund a marine division used to enforce the netting and fishing regulations and manatee no-wake zones where the Banana and Indian Rivers meet.
+Together with her husband, Dr. Daniel Beirne M.D., she worked with the local police department and municipality to establish and fund a marine division used to enforce the netting and fishing regulations and manatee no-wake zones where the Banana and Indian Rivers meet.
 As President of BGH Farm, she works with the local community, federal government, and natural gas companies to protect and preserve 900 acres in northeastern Pennsylvania, emphasizing soil conservation, water purity, sustainable forestation, and preservation of wildlife.
 She is a member of Sutherland Fishery Council, which is responsible for protection and preservation of wild Scottish Salmon, the rivers they travel, and their spawning grounds.
 She is also a member of the EGYC Advisory Council.
-She is a “maternal recruiter” of the U.S. Coast Guard, as she encouraged one of her daughters and her grandson to join this branch to further her family’s long-standing military tradition and their dedication to preserving and protecting our waters, fisheries, and wildlife.
+She is a “maternal recruiter” of the US Coast Guard, as she encouraged one of her daughters and her grandson to join this branch to further her family’s long-standing military tradition and their dedication to preserving and protecting our waters, fisheries, and wildlife.

-Stephen E. Chalmers: Steve is a 40-year watershed resident.
+Stephen E. Chalmers: Steve is a 39-year watershed resident.
 He has been an MRC board member since the early 1990s and served as chair, secretary, treasurer, and vice-chair.
 In addition, he also served as an MRC water quality monitor.
 He holds a BA in English and is retired from the telecommunications and aerospace industries.
 “My interest is that our community makes informed decisions today for cost and spiritual benefits in the future.”

 Robert Day: Bob has been a resident of the Indian River Lagoon basin since 1971.
 A graduate of Florida Technological University (now University of Central Florida), Bob worked for the Florida Department of Environmental Regulation, Brevard County Office of Natural Resources Management, and St. Johns River Water Management District as Project Scientist for the Indian River Lagoon National Estuary Program until his recent retirement.
 He participated in the FIRST Conference and series of American Assemblies sponsored by MRC; the Governor’s Indian River Lagoon Field Committee; the development of the SWIM Plan for the IRL as well as the IRL Comprehensive Conservation and Management Plan developed by IRLNEP; and managed the Citizens Water Quality Monitoring Program and Shoreline Restoration Program contracts for IRLNEP.

 Paul Laura: A resident of Jensen Beach, Paul actively participates as a volunteer scientist doing R&D with Florida Oceanographic Society, which is located on Hutchinson Island.
 He is very involved as a member of Florida’s River Coalition in Stuart, a board member of the Indian Riverkeeper (part of Riverkeeper Alliance), and a board member of Hutchinson Island Preservation Initiative.
-Before retiring, he lived in Europe for eight years as Global Manager for Lubrizol Corp., a Warren Buffet Company of Berkshire Hathaway.
+Before retiring, he lived in Europe for eight years as Global Manager for Lubrizol Corp, a Warren Buffet Company of Berkshire Hathaway.
 He holds a BS degree from St. John’s University and an MS degree from the University of Florida.

 Maureen Rupe: Maureen has served on MRC’s board since 2005 and is extremely interested in preserving the Indian River Lagoon.
-She has an extensive background in public service, including president of Partnership for a Sustainable Future (2002–present), a coalition of 15 progressive and environmental groups in Brevard County — many directly involved with the Indian River Lagoon.
+She has an extensive background in public service including president of Partnership for a Sustainable Future (2002–present), a coalition of 15 progressive and environmental groups in Brevard County, many directly involved with the Indian River Lagoon.
 Ms. Rupe is the Natural Resource Consultant for the League of Women Voters of the Space Coast and a member of the Board of Directors for Parrish Medical Center.
 Ms. Rupe was on the Brevard County Charter Review Commission in 1998 and 2002, on the Brevard County Redistricting Commission in 2000 and 2010, and on the Port St. John Library Board of Directors since 1988.
 She is on the Executive Committee of the Turtle Coast Sierra Club and is a member of many environmental groups.
 Ms. Rupe was selected for the 2015 Brevard County Charter Review Commission.